RBVI/stringApp/doc_automation.md

 `string settings`

-Adjust various default settings of the stringApp for network queries, enrichment and visual properties.
+Adjusts various default settings of the stringApp for network queries, enrichment and visual properties.

 ### Arguments